COVID-19 Response Plan

 7. Shoppers should shop with their eyes and allow vendors to handle all product.

-10. Live music and our special programming (Power of Produce and Frequent Shopper) will not be offered until the COVID-19 crisis eases.
+8. Live music and special programming (Power of Produce and Frequent Shopper) are paused until further notice.